Commercial Real Estate Education

 Cover federal appraisal regulations and federal banking regulations governing single-unit (family) residential and commercial real estate.
 Learn about USPAP and its three rules for appraisers—Ethics Rule, Competency Rule, and Scope of Work Rule.
 Learn how to properly select an appraiser, minimum appraisal standards, and review requirements.
 Learn how to order an appraisal, monitor a vendor panel, which documents banks need to provide to the appraiser and much more!

-Part C: Sales Comparison Approach -- A Case Study
+Part B: Sales Comparison Approach -- A Case Study

 Covers use of sales comparison approach in completing an appraisal review or an evaluation of a land parcel.
 Introduces approach and discusses its usefulness for different types of properties.
 Scope of work issues are also introduced, including the number of sales required, client requirements, level of data confirmation, level of inspection, and level of comparison and analysis.
 Case study also discusses steps of the review process and uses the Engagement Proposal / Reviewer’s Checklist.

-Part D: Income Approach – A Case Study
+Part C: Income Approach -- A Case Study